Health First Colorado (Colorado's Medicaid Program)

-See a full list of benefits and co-payments in the Colorado Medicaid Benefits & Services Overview and learn more about your coverage and how to use it in the latest Health First Colorado Member Handbook.
+See a full list of benefits and co-payments in the Health First Colorado Benefits & Services Overview and learn more about your coverage and how to use it in the latest Health First Colorado Member Handbook.

 What Does Health First Colorado Cost?

 You might have to pay a small co-payment to receive some services, unless you fall into one of the categories below.
 Co-payments vary depending on the service.

 - If you are age 18 and younger, pregnant or are an American Indian or Alaska Native, you do not pay co-payments.

 - If you are a qualifying former foster care youth, you only pay co-payments for prescription drugs.

 - If you reside in a nursing facility you typically do not have to pay co-payments.

-See the Colorado Medicaid Benefits & Services Overview for the list of co-payments per service.
+See the Health First Colorado Benefits & Services Overview for the list of co-payments per service.

-What Information Do I Need When Applying For Colorado Medicaid?
+What Information Do I Need When Applying For Health First Colorado?

 - The name, address and contact information of each person applying;